Explore IU Indianapolis degrees and career opportunities

 The Health and Life Sciences (HLS) cluster prepares students to pursue majors and careers in the diverse and exciting world of health care.
 HLS majors can explore careers in patient care, laboratory work, health care administration, and health education.

 Become part of the largest group of imaging professionals out there by learning to use X-rays to diagnose disease.
 Students in this program receive an associate’s degree.
-Those wanting to receive a bachelor’s degree may apply to the Medical Imaging Technology Program during their second year in the Radiography Program.
+Those wanting to receive a bachelor’s degree may apply to the medical imaging technology program during their second year in the radiography program.

 Health and Life Sciences